All forms of restoration undertaken, including:

 Removal of foxing (acidic brown spots that look like fox paw prints)

 Photographic duplication and digital restoration (The image is photographed/scanned then digitally enhanced.
 The new image is then printed using our range of high quality medias as a replacement for the original.
 The original can then be safely archived and removed from display to avoid any further light and atmospheric deterioration.)

 An example of Foxed paper before and after restoration.

-An examples of water colour removed from the acidic board before having the foxing removed and re-tinted to enhance the original colour.
+An example of a water-colour removed from the acidic board before having the foxing removed and re-tinted to enhance the original colour.

-Both examples of badly tarnished varnishes covering oils, now restored with the old varnish removed and new varnished applied.
+Both examples of badly tarnished varnishes covering oils, now restored with the old varnish removed and new varnish applied.

 An example of a torn image and after having had the paper repaired (look closely for the hair line repair).